Skip to content

 After the assassination, the U.S. Government took control of the theatre and issued an order that banned the building from being used for public entertainment ever again.

 Today, Ford’s Theatre has been renovated into a museum about Lincoln’s life, death, and legacy.
 The theatre has also been restored and can hold 665 visitors.
-The theatre still has the presidential box where Lincoln sat, and it is kept empty to honour him.
+The theatre still has the presidential box where Lincoln sat, which is kept empty to honour him.

-If you are interested in American history, exploring Ford’s Theatre is an amazing thing to do in Washington, D.C.
+If you are interested in American history, exploring Ford’s Theatre in Washington, D.C., is a fantastic experience.

 Things to do in Washington, D.C. - Arlington National Cemetery